Numerical studies of the Lagrangian approach for reconstruction of the conductivity in a waveguide: Introduction

 In this work, we consider the coefficient inverse problem (CIP) of reconstructing the conductivity function in a hyperbolic equation using single observation of the solution of this equation in space and time on the backscattered boundary of the computational domain.
 In our simulations, backscattered boundary measurements are generated by a single direction of propagation of a plane wave.
 We solve our CIP via minimization of the corresponding Tikhonov functional and use the Lagrangian approach to minimize it.
 Applying results of \cite{BOOK, BKK}, we have formulated a theorem of a local strong convexity of this functional in our case and show that the gradient method for minimizing this functional will converge.
 We have also presented estimates of the norms between computed and regularized solution of the Tikhonov functional via the $L_2$ norm of the Fr\'{e}chet derivative of this functional and via the corresponding Lagrangian.
 In the minimization procedure of the Lagrangian, we applied conjugate gradient method and the domain decomposition finite element/finite difference method of \cite{BAbsorb}.
 The method of \cite{BAbsorb} is convenient for our simulations since it is efficiently implemented in the software package WavES \cite{waves} in C++ using PETSc \cite{petsc} and message passing interface (MPI).

 We tested our iterative algorithm by reconstructing a conductivity function that represents some small scatterers as well as smooth function inside the domain of interest.
 In all of our numerical simulations of this work we induced one non-zero initial condition in the hyperbolic equation accordingly to the theory of the recent work \cite{CristofolLiSoc}.
-In \cite{CristofolLiSoc} it was shown that one non-zero initial condition associated with the solution of the hyperbolic equation involves uniqueness and stability results in reconstruction of the conductivity function.
+In \cite{CristofolLiSoc} it was shown that one non-zero initial condition associated with the observation of the solution of the hyperbolic equation involve uniqueness and stability results in reconstruction of the conductivity function for a cylindrical domains.
 Our three-dimensional numerical simulations show that we can accurately reconstruct large contrast of the conductivity function as well as its location.
-In our future work, similarly with \cite{BMaxwell, BJ, BTKB}, we are planning to use an adaptive finite element method in order to improve reconstruction of shapes obtained in this work.
+In our future work, similar to \cite{BJ, BTKB}, we are planning to use an adaptive finite element method in order to improve reconstruction of the shapes obtained in this work.

-The same equation, that we study here, see equation (\ref{model1}), was studied in \cite{Chow} using a layer-stripping algorithm.
-In addition this model can also be considered as a special case of a time-dependent transverse magnetic polarized wave scattering problem or as a simplified acoustic wave model for fluids with variable density and a constant bulk modulus.
-Similarly it can also be viewed as a simplified model for the shear waves in a two-dimensional isotropic elastic medium when the scalar displacement travels along the direction transversal to the medium.
+Another method for reconstruction of conductivity function - a layer-stripping algorithm with respect to pseudo-frequency - was presented in \cite{Chow}.
+In addition the mathematical model governed by the hyperbolic equation studied in this work can also be considered as a special case of a time-dependent transverse magnetic polarized wave scattering problem or as a simplified acoustic wave model for fluids with variable density and a constant bulk modulus.
 In recent years, some rapid identification techniques have been developed for solving the elastodynamic inverse problem, for instance, crack/fault identification techniques are developed for cracks having free boundary condition using a reciprocity gap function \cite{Bui2005, Bui2004}, and linear sampling techniques are designed to locate inclusions in the isotropic elastic medium \cite{Bellis, Fata}.
+To compare performance of the algorithm of this paper with different algorithms of \cite{Bellis, Bui2005, Bui2004, Chow, Fata} can be the subject of a future work.